 Why is my little one not getting any liquid from their straw cup?

-It may be that it's not quite assembled correctly.
+It may be that the straw is not quite assembled correctly.
 Here are some checks that you can follow:

-2. Push the valve until it locks into the lid.
-For the straw cup, remove the trigger from the lid by pushing to the left then the right.
-Push the straw back up through the lid and trigger, before replacing the trigger in the lid.
-Ensure that you pull the straw from the top until the valve seals into position.
+- Remove the trigger from the lid by pushing to the left then the right.
+Push the straw back up through the lid and trigger, before replacing the trigger into the lid.
+Ensure that you pull the straw from the top until it fully seals into position.

 The valve doesn't always stay in position, is there anything I can do?

-If using our new cup range, ensure that the hard piece valve is pushed all the way into the four connecters within the lid.
+Ensure that the one piece valve is pushed all the way into the four connecters within the lid.
 You should hear it click nicely into place.

 My cup is stained, why is this?

-Staining can occur if the cup has been washed (manually or in the dishwasher) with items which have residues of strong colored sauces e.g. tomato, carrot or oil based foods.
-To avoid this, we recommend to wash the full product immediately after use in warm soapy water, removing the valves and straws as instructed.
+Staining can occur if the cup has been washed (manually or in the dishwasher) with items which have residues of strong coloured sauces e.g. tomato, carrot or oil based foods.
+To avoid this, we recommend to wash the full product immediately after use in clean warm soapy water, removing the valves and straws as instructed.

 How do I reassemble my straw cup?

 We can certainly help you with that!
-If the straw has been completely removed through the lid – firstly remove the trigger from the lid by pushing to the left then the right.
-Push the straw back up through the lid and trigger, before replacing the trigger in the lid
+If the straw has been completely removed through the lid – remove the trigger from the lid by pushing to the left then the right.
+Push the straw back up through the lid and trigger, before replacing the trigger into the lid

-The product manual for cups can be found here if you require any further assistance.
+The product manual for cups can be found here should you require any further assistance.

 How do I clean the straw valve?

 Simply unscrew the lid and then pop up the straw by pressing the trigger.
-Wash in warm soapy water and rinse in clean water, or use a dishwasher (top shelf only), then reassemble!
+Wash in clean warm soapy water, then rinsing in clean water (or use a dishwasher on the top shelf only), then reassemble!
 We recommend fully drying before storing.

-Can I really interchange the lids across your new cups range?
+Can I really interchange the lids across your new cup range?